gideonairex/disqueue-node/README.md

  'auth' : {
   'password' : 'gideonairex'
  },
- 'retryMax'   : <count>, // defaults to 5
+ 'returnBuffers': <boolean>, // use Redis buffers instead of strings 'retryMax'   : <count>, // defaults to 5
  'retryCount' : <ms>     // defaults to 200 ms
 };